flipzoom/PageHitCounter/README.md

             var tPID = $(this).data("pid");
             if(tPID) {
                 $(this).on("click", function(){
-                    $.post(location.pathname + 'phcv1', {pid: tPID});
+                    $.post(location.pathname.replace(/\/?$/, '/') + 'phcv1', {pid: tPID});
                 });
             }
         });
     }
 });
 ```
 So simply every click on a tag is counted.
 Including all checks as for automatic tracking.
-Like Bot Filtering, Sesseion Lifetime, etc.
+Like Bot Filtering, Session Lifetime, etc.

 ### Pros
 - Automatic Page View Tracking
-- Lightweight tracking code, only ~400 bytes (gzipped)
+- Lightweight tracking code, only ~320 bytes (gzipped)
 - No code or frontend changes necessary
 - Works with ProCache!
 Even if no PHP is executed on the cached page, the tracking works
 - Works with browser AdBlockers